K-VIL: Keypoints-based Visual Imitation Learning: Evaluation

 \textbf{Task extraction and reproduction of \taskabbr{PW} tasks.} Similarly to \taskabbr{PB} and \taskabbr{FT} tasks, K-VIL's representation obtained from $3$ demonstrations for \taskabbr{PW} results in superfluous $\ptop$ and $\ptol$ constraints.
 Although the task may still be executed by the robot (see \task{PW}{3} in the second column of \cref{table:pouring_repro}), the superfluous constraints may lead to collisions between the kettle and the environment in other cases.
 For example, in the third column in \cref{table:pouring_repro}), with some specific initial poses of the kettle, the generated VMPs and the line constraints lead to rotation of the kettle in reversed direction during the execution, thus causing reproduction failures.
 These restrictive task representations are alleviated by providing K-VIL with an additional demonstration.
 By doing so, the problematic constraints are updated to different types, e.g., the $\ptol$ constraint in \cref{subfig:pour_3} becomes a $\ptoP$ constraint in \cref{subfig:pour_4}.
-This significantly improves K-VIL's extrapolation abilities, as the $\ptoP$ constraint is necessary to constrain the kettle in a vertical plane, while being less restrictive than the previous $\ptol$ constraint.
-Notice that the density force within the plane constraint ensures the tilting angle of the kettle to be similar to the demonstrations.
-Two successful reproductions of such task representations are shown in \cref{table:pouring_repro} (\task{PW}{4}).
+This significantly improves K-VIL's extrapolation abilities, as the $\ptoP$ constraint is necessary to constrain the kettle in a vertical plane while being less restrictive than the previous $\ptol$ constraint.
+Notice that the density force within the plane constraint ensures the tilting angle of the kettle is similar to the demonstrations.
+A successful reproduction of such task representations is shown in \cref{table:pouring_repro} (\task{PW}{4}).
 When enough demonstrations are provided ($N=11$ in \cref{subfig:pour_11}), K-VIL instead extracts a $\mathsf{p2c}$ constraint for the keypoint $\bk_2$ at the bottom of the kettle.
-The reproduction results are shown in \cref{table:pouring_repro} (\scaletask{PW}{11}{0.7}).
+The reproduction results with different types of kettles are shown in the last five columns of \cref{table:pouring_repro} (\scaletask{PW}{11}{0.7}).
 Intuitively speaking, the $\ptoc$ constraint aligns better with our understanding of a pouring task.
 Moreover, the last column in \cref{table:pouring_repro} shows that, given a tilted initial pose of the kettle, KAC is able to correct the pose of the kettle in the end.
+The set of \taskabbr{PW} tasks in \cref{table:pouring_repro} also demonstrates that the proposed approach generalizes well to categorical objects with different colors, sizes and shapes, and is robust to change of background and viewpoints.